Santorini: an island overrun by cruise ship tourists – DW – 09/11/2024

 Noise, litter and pollution

-The masses of people visiting the island also make for an unpleasant experience for the visitors, too.
+The masses of people visiting the island also make for an unpleasant experience for the visitors.

 Isazad and her husband have noticed that there is a lot of litter lying around.